 As consumer habits trend toward seeking a balanced, healthy lifestyle, event marketers are tasked with creating experiences for a health-conscious demographic.
 You’ve seen the wellness initiatives, the fitness classes, the meditation sessions, the farm-to-table culinary programs.
-But with the demand for these new environments also comes a new category that’s attractive to both the balance seekers and the clear-eyed folks: booze-free brand activations.
+But with the demand for these new environments also comes a new category that’s attractive to both the balance seekers, or “sober-curious,” and the clear-eyed folks: booze-free brand activations and festivals.

-That’s the idea behind a new, non-alcoholic supplement and botanical beverage brand Kin, which promises “all bliss, no booze.”
-Kin launched at the Summit ideas festival in Los Angeles last November at an invite-only event for entrepreneurs, artists and academics (The Parade Agency, Los Angeles, handled).
+That’s the idea behind non-alcoholic supplement and botanical beverage brand Kin, which promises “all bliss, no booze.”
+Kin launched at the Summit ideas festival in Los Angeles at an invite-only event for entrepreneurs, artists and academics (The Parade Agency, Los Angeles, handled).

 - How Wellness Experiences are Weaving Their Way Into Consumer Events and Conferences